joojinho97/AeSPa/README.md

 ```

 ## Q&A
-If you have a question regarding the code, please email at jinho381 AT yonsei DOT ac DOT kr.
+If you have a question regarding the code, please email at jinho381 AT yonsei DOT ac DOT kr and hyeseongkim At yonsei DOT ac DOT kr.